Paper 4 · Speaking

 2–3 minutes

-2. Identify relevant points and develop own ideas and elaborate it with examples / personal experience
+2. Identify relevant points, develop own ideas, and elaborate with examples / personal experience

 4 minutes